 Most of the courses taught at Riverside College of Health Careers are delivered on-site with web enhancement via our learning management system.
 Some courses with an online component are designated as either blended (some of the course content delivered online) or distance (all of the course content delivered online).
 The course descriptions in each program identify courses that are blended or online.
 Students enrolled in blended courses may have academic requirements which must be completed online prior to coming to class.
 All programs use a variety of teaching approaches designed to ensure interaction between students and faculty and among students.
 These instructional strategies have been determined as appropriate by the faculty to meet the identified content outcomes of the course and are referenced in course syllabi as methods of instruction.
-These include, but are not limited to: lecture, voice-over presentations, case studies, demonstrations, group projects, poster projects, observations, gaming activities, online forum discussions, computer simulations, direct patient care, student computer-based learning modules, clinical skills lab activities, clinical preceptorship experiences, and attendance at professional organization meetings.
+Examples of instructional strategies include lecture, case studies, demonstrations, group projects, online discussions, computer simulations, clinical skills laboratory activities and direct patient care.

 Clinical rotations and practicums vary in location and students are required to provide their own transportation to and from class and clinical or practicum sites.

-CLINICAL & PRACTICUM EXPERIENCES
+CLINICAL AND PRACTICUM EXPERIENCES

 All programs include a clinical or practicum component within the curriculum that must be completed prior to graduation.
 These are scheduled experiences that are monitored by an instructor to ensure attainment of expected learning outcomes.
 During these experiences, students are not used to provide labor or replace permanent staff.
-Nametags or other means of identification are used while students are performing services relate to their training.
+Nametags or other means of identification are used while students are performing services related to their training.